Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/03_omega_reconfigured.en.md

 Players will alternate between towers and tethers each cycle.

-This loop is repeated four times (so all players will have their go at each debuff), although the final iteration has one small difference where the *Local Regression* players stand away from the *Critical Overflows Bugs* instead.
+This loop is repeated four times (all players will have their go at each debuff).
+However, the final iteration has one small difference where the *Local Regression* players stand *away* from the *Critical Overflow Bugs* instead.

 <div style="background-color: #002 ; padding: 10px; border: 1px solid;">
 <details markdown=block>